xiaosijitest/zuikuihuoshou/doc/metadata.rst

-.. _metadata:
+.. _xiaoxiexx:

 ++++++++++++++++++++++++
-zuikuihuoshou-metadata program
+zuikuihuoshou-xiaoxiexx program
 ++++++++++++++++++++++++

-The ``zuikuihuoshou-metadata`` program is a tool to extract metadata from multimedia
+The ``zuikuihuoshou-xiaoxiexx`` program is a tool to extract xiaoxiexx from multimedia
 files: videos, pictures, sounds, archives, etc. It supports most common file
 formats: